 PURPOSE: According to the Congressional Research Service, in 2005 Congress authorized state and local governments to issue tax-exempt bonds to finance highways and surface freight-transfer facilities "to enhance the efficiency of the nation's long-distance freight transport infrastructure.
-With more efficient intermodal facilities, proponents suggest that long-distance truck traffic will shift from government-financed interstate highways to privately-owned long-distance rail transport."
-The bonds promote construction of highways and surface freight-transfer facilities by subsidizing low interest rates, thereby lowering the cost of the facilities and supporting commerce.
+With more efficient intermodal facilities, proponents suggest that long-distance truck traffic will shift from government-financed interstate highways to privately-owned long-distance rail transport."226 The bonds promote construction of highways and surface freight-transfer facilities by subsidizing low interest rates, thereby lowering the cost of the facilities and supporting commerce.
 Investors buy the bonds at low interest rates because the income earned is tax-free.

 IMPACT: Private businesses should benefit from the construction of a more efficient system of long-distance freight transportation, but there may be spillover benefits to society as well in the form of economic development.
-CRS notes that, "The facilities may be underprovided because state and local taxpayers may be unwilling to finance benefits for nonresidents."
-At the same time, CRS points out that expanding tax-exempt private-activity bond issuance raises the financing cost of bonds issued for other public capital.
+CRS notes that, "The facilities may be underprovided because state and local taxpayers may be unwilling to finance benefits for nonresidents."227 At the same time, CRS points out that expanding tax-exempt private-activity bond issuance raises the financing cost of bonds issued for other public capital.
 "With a greater supply of public bonds, the interest rate on the bonds necessarily increases to lure investors," CRS states.
 "In addition, expanding the availability of tax-exempt bonds increases the assets available to individuals and corporations to shelter their income from taxation."

-70. G.I. bill education benefits
+69. G.I. bill education benefits

-U.S. Code Section: U.S. Code Title 38, Section 5301 (not codified in the Internal Revenue Code)
+U.S. Code Section: U.S. Code Title 38, Section 5301 (not codified in the

-Federal Law Sunset Date: None

-Year Enacted in Federal Law: 1917
+Internal Revenue Code)

-(Dollars in thousands) FY 2014 FY 2015 FY 2016 FY 2017 Corporate Income Tax Loss \$0 \$0 \$0 \$0 Personal Income Tax Loss \$665 \$720 \$780 \$847 Total \$665 \$720 \$780 \$847
+(Dollars in thousands) FY 2016 FY 2017 FY 2018 FY 2019 Corporate Income Tax Loss \$0 \$0 \$0 \$0 Personal Income Tax Loss \$715 \$775 \$830 \$876 Total \$715 \$775 \$830 \$876